 A parasitic oyster disease that thrives in warm, high-salinity waters and can affect oysters of all ages.

-An infectious disease that causes inflammation, tissue destruction and formation of scar tissue in organs of striped bass.
+An infectious disease that causes inflammation, tissue destruction and the formation of scar tissue in the organs of striped bass.

 A species that is native to the Chesapeake Bay region.
 It evolved on the North American continent and was present at the time of European colonization.